 “And then I caught it.”

 A pause in the torrent of words.
 I’m expected to say something.
 I smile, shake my head, finish my tea.
 I’ll message Sam later.
+Another failed set-up, but it’s not their fault.

 “Thanks for the—” I wave a hand.
 Retrieve my coat.